icey830/restapiexpress/README.md

 restapiexpress
 =
-**A framework for creating uniform RESTful APIs quickly written in Node.js on top of ExpressJS and GruntJS**
+**A framework for creating uniform RESTful APIs quickly written in Node.js on top of ExpressJS and with help of GruntJS**

 Goals
 -
-Whit this framework it should be possible to create a full functional RESTful API with hypermedia.
+Whit this framework it is possible to create a full functional RESTful API with hypermedia.
 The only thing you have to do is to write a uniformed documentation.

 What This Framework do